mosmart/stat159/projects/stat159-fall2016-project1/README.md

 #### Assembling the Paper:
 1. Clone my github repository: https://github.com/mosmart/stat159-Morgan-Smart.git
 2. Navigate to ./projects/stat159-fall2016-project1 (this is where all of the files used to create this paper are stored)
-2. Run the file 'Makefile' to concatenate the .md files in ./paper/sections/ into paper.md and change the file type of paper.md to html.
+2. In the directory stat159-fall2016-project1/, run the command `make all` to concatenate the .md files in ./paper/sections/ into paper.md and change the file type of paper.md to html.
 This results in the output file: paper.html.
 The paper.html file is stored in ./paper/

 [Creative Commons License](https://creativecommons.org/licenses/by-nc/4.0/)
 ![creative commones license](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)